viswanathct/kart/ReadMe.md

 * Decided not to have partial providers, as it would mess-up the structure by complicating the abstractions. ie: Parts of structures, implicitly combined to make a a structure is often impossible to comprehend or maintain.

 * Routes of the UI represent actual visual elements.
-Elements are under a strict tree, even the loose ones like message-boxes reside under global.popups element.
+Elements are under a strict tree, even the loose ones like message-boxes reside under a global.popups element.

 * Every property would support the value, none, to unset existing settings and possibly use defaults.
-And the value inherit, to inherit the value of its parent. just like CSS.
+And the value inherit, to inherit the value of its parent, just like CSS.

 * Evaluated items are read-only by default.

-* Decided to disallow YAML tags, as they aren't needed and also limit some expressions.
-This goes for any other feature that fulfills the said conditions.
+* Decided to disallow YAML tags, as they aren't needed and they also limited some expressions.
+This goes for any other feature, which fulfills the said conditions.

 Thoughts
 --------